Edward Olivares Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to lead MLB.

-- The Blue Jays' 3.74 team ERA is No. 1 among all league pitching staffs.
+- The Blue Jays have a 3.72 team ERA that ranks first across all league pitching staffs.

+- Berrios (9-10) is going for his 10th win when he takes the mound for the Blue Jays in his 29th start of the season.
+He has a 3.68 ERA in 164 2/3 innings pitched, with 153 strikeouts.

-- In his last time out on Sunday, the right-hander tossed four innings against the Colorado Rockies, allowing three earned runs while surrendering six hits.
+- In his most recent appearance on Monday, the righty went six innings against the Oakland Athletics, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.